beipeng/beipeng.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Lecturer (Assistant Professor) in the [Department of Computer Science](https://www.liverpool.ac.uk/computer-science/) at the [University of Liverpool](https://www.liverpool.ac.uk/).
-Prior to Liverpool, I spent 2.5 years as a Postdoctoral Researcher in the [Whiteson Research Lab](https://whirl.cs.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), advised by [Shimon Whiteson](https://www.cs.ox.ac.uk/people/shimon.whiteson/).
+Prior to Liverpool, I spent about 2.5 years as a Postdoctoral Researcher in the [Whiteson Research Lab](https://whirl.cs.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), advised by [Shimon Whiteson](https://www.cs.ox.ac.uk/people/shimon.whiteson/).
 I was also a Non-Stipendiary Lecturer in Computer Science at [St Catherine's College](https://www.stcatz.ox.ac.uk/person/peng-bei/) at the University of Oxford.

 My research focuses mainly on (deep) reinforcement learning, multi-agent systems, interactive machine learning, and curriculum learning.
 My primary research goal is to develop reinforcement learning algorithms that are more sample-efficient, robust, and scalable, with or without interacting with humans.
 During my postdoc, I worked mainly on developing new deep multi-agent reinforcement learning algorithms for discrete and continuous cooperative multi-agent tasks.
 My PhD research focuses on interactive machine learning and curriculum learning, where we study how non-expert humans want to teach the agent to solve new complex sequential decision making tasks and how to incorporate these insights into the development of new machine learning algorithms.